Jeremy26/image-captioning/README.md

 ![](https://miro.medium.com/max/4744/1*ERwScS7k6IH3hZIJmGdHDg.png)

-The CNN output is fed directly to a Recurrent Neural Network that learn to generate the words.
+The CNN output is adapted and fed to a Recurrent Neural Network that learn to generate the words.

 In order to get a long-term memory, the RNN type is full of LSTM cells (Long Short Term Memory) that can keep the state of a word.
 For example, ` a man holding ___ beer ` could be understood as ` a man holding his beer ` so the notion of masculinity is preserved here.

 The decoder part first uses word embeddings.